 Walmart believes that the main force that can drive its sustainability is its product quality and operational sustainability.
 Walmart’s market share operates under a monopolistic market.
 The marketing structure of Walmart is unbelievably strong that the opening of Walmart in a particular area leads to the closure of three retail stores in two years and the loss of 250 jobs in a given area.
 However, “it takes the form of both monopolistic market structure and oligopoly market structure because other retail stores and similar firms do operate like Walmart (Longo, 2009).”

 The environment of the store is simple and any competitor can copy and produce the same design and offer the same price point.
 However, many competitors have found it difficult to imitate Walmart’s marking structure because of its overall configuration.
 Most consumers that shop at Walmart consider price differences alone.
-Buyers and sellers within Walmart’s market structure uses the prices that are presented to them to influence the overall price of their products and services.
+Buyers and sellers within Walmart’s market structure use the prices that are presented to them to influence the overall price of their products and services.
 Walmart’s production in retail trade is outstanding due to the sale of various products and the consumption of the consumer’s ability to buy.
 “The world's largest retailer Walmart shrugs off the controversy for a simple reason: The stuff it sells is cheap (Kenny, 2013).”
 Keeping retail strategies low and the inclusion of technology and corporate cultures Walmart is able to provide the best possible price.
 In the 1st quarter of 2017, the company market share was 40.72% with other competitive firm had a total market share of 59.28%. (www.csimarket.com, 2017).”

 Figure 1. -- Image showing the market share of Walmart in blue compared to another firm.

-The biggest competitor of Walmart includes Target, Amazon Inc., Best Buy, Apple Inc. Netflix etc. Walmart is involved in the monopolistic competition therefore it has fewer barriers which include the high cost of starting a retail business and high competition from the competitor.
+The biggest competitors of Walmart include Target, Amazon Inc., Best Buy, Apple Inc. Netflix etc. Walmart is involved in the monopolistic competition therefore it has fewer barriers which include the high cost of starting a retail business and high competition from the competitor.
 Lower margins are prevalent due to the company’s ability to offer lower prices.
 Also, new start-ups would have to overcome the loyal customer of the incumbent retail store which is a difficult task to intimate.

 Trends in Current Macroeconomic Indicators